 I’m not “the fun mom.”
 It’s just not my personality.
 I’ve always been a fairly serious person by nature (or nurture, who knows).
-I just don’t find I am naturally inclined to be playful with my kids.
-My husband, on the other hand, easily filled the role of “the fun dad.”
+I don’t find I am naturally inclined to be playful with my kids.
+My husband, on the other hand, quickly filled the role of “the fun dad.”
 When he and my 5-year-old get together, it’s like an episode of The Three Stooges (someone, save me).

-When my kiddo was a baby, I had no problems engaging with her in playful ways: bouncing her on my knees, singing her songs, playing peek-a-boo.
+When my kiddo was a baby, I had no problems engaging with her in playful ways: bouncing her on my knees, singing her songs, and playing peek-a-boo.
 As she grew into toddlerhood, a few of those things carried over, but she became more interested in pretend play.
 We would pretend to go grocery shopping with her squishy IKEA food.
 We would pretend to take a tram through the zoo – with all her stuffed animals lined up around the room.
 And we would enact these scenarios over and over until she squeezed every last drop of entertainment out of them.

 But then we reached a new stage of childhood where her friends became way cooler than her mommy.
 Oh, how my heart ached for the days when she only had eyes for me!
-I soon realized that this was an integral window of time: it was now that I needed to learn to be playful with my child, in a similar way to how she played with her friends.
-I knew I could never be Larry, Curly, or Moe – it would be disingenuous . . . and kids can smell “fake” from a mile away.
-So I had to figure out a way to play which would still honor my true nature.
+I soon realized that this was an integral window of time: it was now that I needed to learn to be playful with my child in a similar way to how she played with her friends.1 I knew I could never be Larry, Curly, or Moe – it would be disingenuous . . . and kids can smell “fake” from a mile away.
+So I had to figure out a way to play that would still honor my true nature.

 Here is how I learned how to be playful with my child in a meaningful way.
 I hope it can work for you too!